learnopensourc/osx/README.md

 ### Reinstall

-If you have already installed OS X but want to reinstall it, simply reboot the machine and hold down *COMMAND+R*.
+If you have already installed macOS but want to reinstall it, simply reboot the machine and hold down *COMMAND+R*.
 This will load the installer from the recovery partition and allow you to use Disk Utility, reinstall the system, etc.

 ## Cloning

 Open a terminal window and execute one of the following setup sequences depending on your version preference:

 Current Version (stable):